 They all came in uniform…of sorts.
-Each person wearing the outfit that most reflected the role in life that they now play because at one time, they played for her.
-There were mostly basketball uniforms, both college and pro, a couple of military uniforms, the power suit of a corporate leader and the robes of a judge.
+Each person wearing the outfit that most reflected the role in life that they now play because, at one time, they played for her.
+There were mostly basketball uniforms, both college and pro, a couple of military uniforms, the power suit of a corporate leader, and the robes of a judge.
 This last one spoke on behalf of the crowd as the casket was being carried by a few of the others.
 A few because the casket was not the normal size and length due to the petite size of the guest of honor.
 Only four people were needed to carry her from the hearse.
-But, upon looking at the casket being placed, the judge couldn’t help but make a comment that erupted laughter throughout the crowd.
+But, looking upon the casket being placed, the judge couldn’t help but make a comment that erupted laughter throughout the crowd.

 She would have gotten the joke, but she would not have laughed…at least, not in their presence.
 Not because she didn’t think it was funny.
 She would have thought it hilarious!
 But when it came to her girls, she stayed above the fray.
-It was of the utmost importance to her that they respect her and not worry so much whether or not they liked her.
+It was of the utmost importance to her that they respect her and not worry so much whether they liked her.
 And it was not because she ruled with an iron hand or wanted them to fear her.
 On the contrary, she wanted every one of her girls to know they could come to her about anything…for any reason.
 It was just that she was already at a slight disadvantage being only 4’11”.

 This initial impression sometimes gave her an automatic disadvantage with some of the ladies that walked into her gym being that almost all of them were at least a foot taller or more.
 But that did not last for very long.
-She had a calm about her when she spoke conveying a seriousness that made you listen to every word.
-Also, it was the way she talked to you looking straight at you never swaying from eye-contact even as she pushed her horn-rimmed glasses back in place.
+She had a calm about her when she spoke conveying a seriousness making you listen to every word.
+Also, it was the way she talked to you looking straight at you never swaying from eye contact even as she pushed her horn-rimmed glasses back in place.
 One can only assume these practices were honed to an expert level from the way she had to fight for any respect at all being one of the first female basketball coaches at the college level after the passing and implementation of Title IX.

-Growing up with 3 brothers quite taller, mainly due to their towering father, and taking her height from her equally petite mother, one might think she would be more on the demure side.
+Growing up with 3 brothers quite taller than her, mainly due to their towering father, and her, taking her height from her equally petite mother, one might think she would be more on the demure side.
 But then, you would have to know her mother.
 Lovingly called “The Warden”, the occupants of this house knew the fear of having your name called a certain way, the stare that made you abate your eyes like a frightened puppy, or the sting of a pinched piece of flesh when you have gone a bit too far.
 The thing that sealed the deal for the children was the fact that their father was never heard raising his voice to her and often had a smiling, “Yes, dear” for her in matters of discussion.

-So, it was that when their little sister wanted to tag along or play or get a turn, The Warden insisted on them treating their baby sister fairly and inclusively, something that wound up being quite a boon to the future men.
+So, it was that when their little sister wanted to tag along or play with or get a turn, The Warden insisted on them treating their baby sister fairly and inclusively, something that wound up being quite a boon to the future men.
 Because while boys will be boys, each of the three will tell you quite honestly that their sister not the other two nor their parents are responsible for pushing them to play harder, study more and just be better people.
-Even if the rest of the world was not yet recognizing the equivalent potential of the female population, the men in this house could not ignore nor deny what they saw with their own eyes.
+Even if the rest of the world were not yet recognizing the equivalent potential of the female population, the men in this house could not ignore nor deny what they saw with their own eyes.
 Their smallish sister was the best basketball player of them all.

-No, she couldn’t dunk, but she didn’t need to raining down set shots like perfectly drawn arcs.
-No, she couldn’t block shots, but she didn’t need to darting back and forth studying your every dribble until it was no longer in your hands but headed the other way in hers.
+No, she couldn’t dunk, but she didn’t need to while raining down set shots like perfectly drawn arcs.
+No, she couldn’t block shots, but she didn’t need to while darting back and forth studying your every dribble until it was no longer in your hands but headed the other way in hers.
 And even when she was not in the game, she would watch so intently and uninvitingly offer advice on what her siblings could do to improve, which would often bring a scowl or two.
 Problem was…she was often right.
 There was only one real advantage her brothers had in basketball that she did not.
 They could realistically dream of being a pro ballplayer and she could not.

-She had an encyclopedia-like mind for the world of basketball, but she was well-aware that as lucky as she is to have her dream job, most of her players would not find the same opportunities.
+She had an encyclopedia-like mind for the world of basketball, but she understood as lucky as she is to have her dream job, most of her players would not find the same opportunities.
 So, she dedicated her time, her wisdom, and her foot in the behind of any of them that she felt wasn’t giving their all to their own potential.
 It was probably partly this reason that none of her teams ever got the chance to cut down any championship nets, but it wasn’t for a lack of hustle or spirit of teamwork.
 When it came time for recruiting, she had a way of cutting thru the bull in that prospective player’s living room.
-She would simply advise the parents that while she is the basketball coach, she is also a college faculty member and her players are students.
+She would simply advise the parents that while she is the basketball coach, she is also a college faculty member, and her players are students.

 It had a way of reassuring the ones that were concerned about their daughter’s future aside from the game and weeding out the dreamers or singularly focused players that weren’t as serious about the books as the balls.
 No pun intended, but even on that subject she had a habit of keeping tabs and quiet console with most of her players to inspire them to see the big picture without sacrificing too much of the full college experience.
 This is not to say she was always right, or a saint, or that all her players felt gratitude or love for her.
 Hell, some of them probably wish that they were here today, if only to get the last word.

 But it was the fact that she was honest and straight-forward in her ways and her words.
 You may not like what she said, but you knew why she said it.
 She also could have words with you one minute and the next she’s asking how your sick uncle from back home is doing and please give him her best.
 She volunteered in the community, she helped look in on her Dad after her Mom passed and was the best Aunt her brother’s kids could have…even if she was their only one.
 Every season she ran up and down that court shouting plays and giving refs the business.
-And year after year, she cheered for everyone of her players that crossed that stage, shook those hands, and got that degree.
+And year after year, she cheered for every one of her players that crossed that stage, shook those hands, and got that degree.
 As loud as she was over the crowds in the gym, she was just as boisterous out in the audience of graduating students.

 So, although she never won a championship or crossed over to the professional side of coaching when the WNBA came to town, she would always show incoming freshman the news clippings, announcements and letters of her former players that are now lawyers, doctors, engineers, and various other professions as well as the ones that also got paid to play.
 She also didn’t have to make trips to living rooms anymore as she garnered a well-deserved, if not, ironic reputation as the basketball coach you send your kid to if you want them to have a better chance to succeed in life in something other than…basketball.